U.S. envoy to visit North Korea over jailed American

 The White House urged North Korea on Tuesday to grant Bae clemency and allow him to return to the United States.

-The release of Bae, which would remove an irritant in U.S. relations with North Korea, also would fit into a recent pattern of conciliatory steps by Pyongyang toward its neighbors.

 In April, Bae was sentenced to 15 years of hard labor after North Korea’s Supreme Court convicted him of state subversion.
-The court said Bae, 45, used his tourism business to form groups aimed at overthrowing the government.
+The court said Bae, 45, used his tourism business to form groups to overthrow the government.

 Bae was detained in November as he led a tour group through the northern region of the country.
 His sentencing came amid acrimonious relations between Pyongyang and Washington over the reclusive state’s nuclear program.